 Both of us are experienced in Party Planning and so it seemed very natural to move into weddings.
 What we lacked was the knowledge of what it would take to add a person and what they would do to help us.
-We were both Teachers, so we are very organized and wanted to make sure every box was ticked.
-Our problem was what directions do we give to a person that would make them useful to us.
-We have had people in the past that were not what we needed.
+We were both teachers, so we are very organized and wanted to make sure every box was ticked.
+Our problem was what directions do we give to a person that would make them useful to us?
+We have had people in the past who were not what we needed.
 They would wait to be told every move to make.
-On wedding day, this is not helpful.
-Taking the time to direct them all day, is time we could use elsewhere.
+On a wedding day, this is not helpful.
+Taking the time to direct them all day is time we could use elsewhere.
 Because of these things, I decided to take the Assistant Wedding Planner Certificate course.

 Can you describe the process which we took your business through?

 One of my favorite things about this course is the Wedding Day Timelines.
 Valerie Pritt creates a timeline of the wedding party and festivities on one side, and on the other side she creates a timeline for the Assistant Wedding Planner.
 It is a great visual and really lets you have a good idea of what an event planner intern should be doing at all times of the day from wedding to cleaning up.

 What benefits have you experienced from taking this course?

 This course gave me the golden ticket on what type of person to hire.
 How to manage an assistant.
 What needed to be in writing for them before they started.
 What rules they needed to abide by like social media, talking with people, and drinking.
 I now feel ready to find that person, and feel confident that I can give them instruction, allow them to make decisions that work, and not stress about their part of the wedding day.

 Would you recommend this course to a friend?